Hiring labor, especially contingent workers is one of the biggest investments among organizations.

 A study from Oxford Economics found that 83% of executives are planning to increase their use of contingent workers over the next three years.

 But, as the demand for skilled and qualified people surmounts the supply, the competition for getting the top talent has increased substantially.
-With so much on the plate, it has gotten harder for employers to select the best contingent workers.
+It should also be noticed that contingent workforce is one of the trending HR concepts in the post-pandemic world.
+The war for employers to select the best contingent workers has begun.

 Let’s have a look at all the challenges that contingent staffing poses.